lindsaysawicki/lindsaysawicki/README.md

 # Hi there 👋
 # I am Lindsay Sawicki
-🔭 I’m currently working on graduating from the University of Iowa with a BBA in Business Analytics & Information Systems and Marketing.
+-I’m currently working on graduating from the University of Iowa with a BBA in Business Analytics & Information Systems and Marketing.
-🌱 I’m currently learning Python and HTML.
+-Chicago, IL
-😄 Pronouns: She/her
+-lindsay.sawicki1@gmail.com

 <!--
 **lindsaysawicki/lindsaysawicki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.